ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

 ]
 #title_styled("Nix and Open Source Software for the Arts")

 #smallcaps[#text(size: 12pt, weight: "bold")[Abstract]] — Functional programming is a subset of programming based upon Lambda calculus, it treats programming in a mathematical sense where the fundamental building block of the program are functions and data is immutable.
 Nix is a purely functional package manager used to create reproducible binaries and development environments, it treats packages, and program dependencies as immutable values that are built by pure functions and controlled by a lock file.
-Nix leverages *nixpkgs*, an open source collection of over 120,000 software packages that can be installed with the Nix, making its GitHub repository on the largest and most active in the world.
+Nix leverages *nixpkgs*, an open source collection of over 120,000 software packages that can be installed with the Nix, making its GitHub repository one of the largest and most active in the world.
 In this work we will be reviewing nixpkgs and how open source software relates to the arts, as both a means software preservation and distribution, as well as evaluating the technological sustainability of such open source projects by examining the licenses used for packages in the nixpkgs repository.

 // Page columns
 #columns(2, gutter: 8pt)[

   == I. An introduction to functional programming
   #line(length: 100%, stroke: 1pt + black)

-  Functional programming  is a programming paradigm, whose basal unit of computation is a function, a self contained modules of code that accomplishes a specific task @programming_functions).
+  Functional programming  is a programming paradigm, whose basal unit of computation is a function, a self contained module of code that accomplishes a specific task @programming_functions).
 Complex programs are then built through the composition and chaining of these functions.
-There a few a core tenets to the functional paradigm, the main two being *immutability* and *functional purity*, both of which are intrinsically linked.
-The concept of functional purity is that given the same inputs, a given functional will always produce the same outputs.
+There are a few core tenets to the functional paradigm, the main two being *immutability* and *functional purity*, both of which are intrinsically linked.
+The concept of functional purity is that given the same inputs, a given function will always produce the same outputs.
 Pure functions are said to have referential transparency.
-A classic example of would a function which given any number n, adds one to it and returns the result $f(x) = x + f$.
+A classic example of this would be a function which given any number n, adds one to it and returns the result: $f(x) = x + 1$.
 This function, when given the input $3$ always produces $4$.
 In a programming language such as Haskell, it would be written as:

   ```haskell
   addOne :: Int -> Int